- 1 medium white onion (300 g), diced

 - good pinch of black pepper, or to taste

 - sea salt, to taste

-- Add the rest of the vegetable broth and simmer lightly until the cauliflower and sweet potato are tender, about 20 minutes.
+- Add the rest of the vegetable broth and simmer lightly over low to medium heat until the cauliflower and sweet potato are tender, about 20 minutes.

 - For a creamy but chunky soup, carefully transfer roughly 1/2 to 3/4 of the soup to a blender and blend until completely smooth.
 Pour back into the pot with the rest of the soup.
 You can also just use an immersion blender right in the post to blend some of the soup.
 If you prefer a completely smooth soup, blend it all into smooth.

 - Season with salt and pepper, if needed.

 - Serve right away topped with fresh chopped cilantro, a squeeze of lime juice and roasted chickpeas, if desired.

 To make roasted chickpeas, add 1 can of drained and rinsed chickpeas, or about 2 cups of cooked chickpeas to a pan and drizzle with a tiny bit of olive oil.
 Sprinkle with whatever spices you want, you can just use salt and pepper, or add a bit of turmeric and cumin as well.
 Roast them at 400 degrees until crispy, which take about 30 to 40 minutes.